Zeugwerk/Twinpack/README.md

 ## Sharing a Package

+### With a GitHub workflow

+It is possible to create a GitHub workflow for your repository to automate publishing a package.
+See [twinpack-action](https://github.com/Zeugwerk/twinpack-action) for details.
+Note that it is also possible to combine this with other actions provided by Zeugwerk to achieve CI/CD for TwinCAT PLCs.

+### In TwinCAT XAE Shell or Visual Studio

 <img align="center" src="/images/twinpack_publish.png" width="800" />

 To share your own TwinCAT library as a package with the TwinCAT community, please follow these guidelines: